Cozynosky/CrossTheRoad/README.md

 Controls
 -------------
-To control snake you can use wasd on your keyboard.
+To control your turtle you can use wasd on your keyboard.

 Screenshots
 ===========